 Anastatic printing is a process to create a facsimile or identical copy of a document.
 As such, it is an early forerunner of photocopying.
 Its most well-known proponent is Edgar Allan Poe, the American poet, and writer who publishes an article on the potential and dangers of the technique.

 The Illustrated London News is the world’s first illustrated weekly newspaper.
 It costs five pence.
-From 1861 onwards such newspaper becomes a lot cheaper in the United Kingdom because of the abolition of paper duty.
+From 1861 onwards such newspapers becomes a lot cheaper in the United Kingdom because of the abolition of paper duty.

 Photographs of British Algae: Cyanotype Impressions by English botanist and photographer Anna Atkins is the first book ever to be illustrated exclusively with photographs.
 The 389 photos are all made by placing algae directly onto photographic paper and exposing them using sunlight.

 That same year Sir Henry Cole commissions the English painter John Callcott Horsley to do the artwork of (arguably) the first commercial Christmas card.
 Around 1000 cards are printed and hand-colored.
 Ten of these are still in existence today.
 The card was fairly controversial in its day because it featured a child taking a sip from a glass of wine.

 In 1843 the American inventor Richard March Hoe builds the first lithographic rotary printing press, a press in which the type is placed on a revolving cylinder instead of a flatbed.
 This speeds up the printing process considerably and 22,000 to 24,000 impressions per hour can be achieved.

 Printing gets even faster in 1870 when Hoe builds a rotary press that prints both sides of a page in a single operation.
 This roll-fed press has a speed of 240 meters (800 ft) per minute.
-It is used for printing newspapers and includes a built-in cutting unit and separate folder.
+It is used for printing newspapers and includes a built-in cutting unit and a separate folder.